 Vitamin C Can Prevent Gout Attacks By Lowering Uric Acid Levels In The Blood

-Gout is a debilitating type of arthritis characterised by inflammation of the joints.
+Gout is a debilitating type of arthritis characterized by inflammation of the joints.
 When there is so much uric acid in the blood, gout signs occur.
 The body produces uric acid as a waste product.
-It can crystallise and deposit in the joints at high concentrations.
+It can crystallize and deposit in the joints at high concentrations.
 Gout episodes are the last thing you need during the day, so taking Vitamin C will significantly decrease blood uric acid levels.

 For adults, a sufficient dosage of Vitamin C is 2000 mg a day.
 You can either take the supplement in pill form or purchase fruits like oranges from any nearby local fruit store for a decent amount of vitamin C.